-Each PPT member must identify at least one employee to serve as their representative.
+Each PPT member must identify at least one employee with knowledge of the facility and associated stormwater exposure to serve as their representative.
 Current PPT member representatives are identified in Appendix D. The representative should:

-- 1. Have knowledge and experience of the PPT member facility relevant to the SWPPP; - 2.
-Possess local knowledge and skills to assess conditions and activities that could impact stormwater quality at the facility, to evaluate the effectiveness of stormwater pollution CMs, and to participate in routine site inspections (RSI); and - 3.
+- 1. Have knowledge and experience of the PPT member facility relevant to the SWPPP; - Possess local knowledge and skills to assess conditions and activities that could impact stormwater quality at the facility, to evaluate the effectiveness of stormwater pollution CMs, and to participate in routine site inspections (RSI); and - 3.
 Implement and maintain stormwater pollution CMs to prevent stormwater pollution and take corrective actions, as necessary.